 The Fender Standard Stratocaster is made in Mexico.
-The parts are similar to other Strats the company produces, but is more affordable due to lower labour costs.
+The parts of this intermediate electric guitar is similar to other Strats the company produces, but is more affordable due to lower labour costs.
 The most notable difference in terms of parts is the pickups.

 Currently, the Strat comes with a rosewood or maple fingerboard.
 It sports an alder body and maple neck.
 All hardware and electronics are stock standard Fender.

 Mexican-made guitars can be frowned upon by professional players for their construction quality, but honestly, if it was that much of a concern, would it really be a top-selling model?
 You can be sure that Fender won’t risk their brand reputation on shoddy manufacture doing cheap electric guitars.

 A major factor in the lasting popularity of the Strat is the range of tones that can be teased out of it.
 On a clean amp setting, as well as being OK for casual strumming, you’ll find you funk style sounds right here.
 On the middle, and combining middle and neck pickups, there are some quite bluesy sounds to be had.

 On the overdrive channel, with a gentle amount of gain on the neck pickup, you’re in pure blues territory.
 Cranking the gain, and you can lash out some power chords to a grungey effect.
 Between the middle and bridge pickup, you’re into classic rock tones, that are perfect for lead playing.